JasSandhu14/League-Of-Legends-Role-Importance-Analysis/README.md

 | complete           |       1         |      0         |
 | partial            |       0         |      1         |

-It is clear that the missingess of `damagemitigatedperminute` depends on datacompleteness but we will perform a permutation test to make sure.
+It is clear that the missingess of `damagemitigatedperminute` depends on datacompleteness but I will perform a permutation test to make sure.
 From our permutation test, the observed TVD is 1.0 and the p-value for the test is 0.0.

 <iframe
   src="assets/missing1.html"
   width="800"